You may also like

 5. Prioritize Movement

 - We all know that exercise is key to physical health, but truly, how often in quarantine have we been making excuses?
 Exercise is just as important now as it was in April 2020, considering we are still cooped up in the same place for 8+ hours per day.

 - Reminder: Make sure to get 30 minutes of exercise each day.
 Again, take more walks, use online resources like virtual yoga and HIIT, or go for hikes if you can.
+If you're not sure where to start, BarBend has provided a fantastic resource for how to workout at home with no equipment required!
 Whatever it is, make sure your work/school day does not give you an excuse not to take care of yourself.

 6. Spring Clean your Technology

 Whatever you use to get your work done - laptop, tablet, smart phone, etc. - set aside some time to organize your files and clean it out.
 Your workspace should be kept as clean as possible, and that includes your technology.

 - We all have different organizational requirements based on our work, so instead of giving you specifics, try focusing these general areas:

 - Internet Browser